CSpanias/cspanias.github.io/_posts/2023-12-06-HTB - DVWA - Brute Force.md

 - [How to install dvwa on Kali](https://www.kali.org/tools/dvwa/).
 - [Official GitHub repository](https://github.com/digininja/DVWA).

-The DVWA server contains detailed instructions about everything, and as it is mentioned there:
+> The DVWA server itself contains instructions about almost everything.

 __Damn Vulnerable Web Application (DVWA) is a PHP/MySQL web application that is damn vulnerable.
 Its main goal is to be an aid for security professionals to test their skills and tools in a legal environment, help web developers better understand the processes of securing web applications and to aid both students & teachers to learn about web application security in a controlled class room environment.__

 __The aim of DVWA is to practice some of the most common web vulnerabilities, with various levels of difficultly, with a simple straightforward interface.__

-> If you have any problem though, feel free to reach out!

 ![](dvwa_home.png)